yugabyte/yugabyte-db/docs/content/faq.md

 - Failover to async replicas as the primary data and failback once the original datacenter is up and running are both natively supported within a universe.

-### Why did YugaByte use RocksDB as a starting point for its DocDB storage engine instead of simply using it as a library?

 ## Community Edition

-### Is the Community Edition open-source?
+### Is the Community Edition open source?

-Yes, the Community Edition is completely open-source, fully functioning version of YugaByte DB.
+Yes, the Community Edition is a completely open source, fully functioning version of YugaByte DB.

 ### How do the Community Edition and the Enterprise Edition differ from each other?

-[Community Edition](/community-edition/quick-start/) is the best choice for the individual developer looking to develop applications and deploy the DB into production with traditional DevOps tools.
+[Community Edition](/community-edition/quick-start/) is the best choice for the individual developer looking to develop applications and deploy YugaByte DB into production with traditional DevOps tools.

-[Enterprise Edition](/enterprise-edition/deploy/) includes all the features of the Community Edition as well as additional features such as built-in cloud-native operations, advanced tunable consistency and enterprise security.
-It is the simplest way to run the DB in mission-critical production environments with one or more datacenters (across both public cloud and on-premises datacenters).
+[Enterprise Edition](/enterprise-edition/deploy/) includes all the features of the Community Edition as well as additional features such as built-in cloud-native operations, enterprise-grade deployment flexibility and world-class support.
+It is the simplest way to run YugaByte DB in mission-critical production environments with one or more datacenters (across both public cloud and on-premises datacenters).

 ## Enterprise Edition

 ### What is YugaWare?

-YugaWare is the orchestration/UI/Admin console for the YugaByte Enterprise Edition.
+YugaWare, shipped as a part of YugaByte Enterprise, is the Admin Console for YugaByte DB.
+It has a built-in orchestration and monitoring engine for deploying YugaByte DB in any public or private cloud.

 ### How does the installation process work for YugaByte Enterprise?

 YugaWare first needs to be installed on any machine.
 The next step is to configure YugaWare to work with public and/or private clouds.
 In the case of public clouds, Yugaware spawns the machines to orchestrate bringing up the data platform.
 In the case of private clouds, you add the nodes you want to be a part of the data platform into Yugaware.
 Yugaware would need ssh access into these nodes in order to manage them.

 ### What are the OS requirements and permissions to run YugaWare, the YugaByte admin console?